 Which presentation methods are ineffective?

-This is the third and final lesson about Using Visual Aids.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Using Visual Aids.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide seven errors for creating ineffective PowerPoint presentations

 – Use examples and slides to clarify these errors for the reader

 – Introduce the concept of body language, delivery strategies and presentation language

 Before you begin reading...